madhucnghubphilips/Usage-of-Open-Source-Components/README.md

 Auditability: The open nature of the code makes it easier to audit for compliance with legal and regulatory requirements.</font></h4>

 <h3 align="left"><font face="Arial"> What are risks associated with open-source components?</font></h3>
-<h4 align="left"><font face="Arial">
-Despite the benefits, there are risks associated with using open-source components:
+<h4 align="left"><font face="Arial"> Despite the benefits, there are risks associated with using open-source components:</font></h4>

-1) ****Security vulnerabilities:****
+<h4 align="left"><font face="Arial"> 1) Security vulnerabilities:</font></h4>

-If not properly managed and updated, open-source components can introduce vulnerabilities in your software.
+If OSS-Components are not properly managed and updated, open-source components can introduce vulnerabilities in your software.
 It's important to consistently monitor these components for potential security threats.
 The most common vulnerabilities are:

      a) Unpatched vulnerabilities

      b) Zero-day vulnerabilities

      c) Dependency vulnerabilities

      d) Outdated components

      e) Insecure coding practices

      f) Misconfiguration

      g) Lack of security audits

-2) License compliance:
+  3) License compliance:

    Each open-source component comes with a license that stipulates how it can be used.
 Failure to adhere to these licenses can result in legal complications.